maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

 The ``createEditor`` method is called when the user double clicks an item content cell in the tree view.
-The default behavior is just to make the text content editable but you can return any widget you like depending on the context.
+The default behavior is to make the text content editable but you can return any widget you like, depending on the context.

 .. code::